josephdadams/TallyArbiter/readme.md

 The software is written in Node.js and is therefore cross-platform and can be run on MacOS, Linux, or Windows.

 You must have Node.js installed for the software to run.
 You can download it here: <https://nodejs.org/en/download/>

+If on MacOS, you may need to download and install XCode Command Line Tools.

 Download the Tallly Arbiter source code.
 You can download it directly from GitHub, or you can use `git` from the command line to download the files.